-In California millions of people receive some form of government assistance.
-This can range from cash aid, food stamps called Cal-Fresh and also housing assistance.
-No matter what the public assistance there are strict rules about receiving these benefits.
+In California, millions of people receive some form of government assistance.
+This can range from cash aid, food stamps called Cal-Fresh, and also housing assistance.
+No matter what public assistance there are strict rules about receiving these benefits.

 The Health and Human Services agency is tasked not only with providing assistance but tracking everyone who gets assistance.
-Any family or individual who gets financial assistance must sign form under penalty of perjury which deal with the household’s income and ability to provide for basic necessities.
+Any family or individual who gets financial assistance must sign the form under penalty of perjury which deals with the household’s income and ability to provide for basic necessities.

-The people who get assistance are often the most at risk members of the community.
+The people who get assistance are often the most at-risk members of the community.
 Coming from domestic violence relationships and just trying to cobble a life together.
-However, the government does not take a kind view to any individual who misrepresents their situation, regardless of their need.
+However, the government does not take a kind view of any individual who misrepresents their situation, regardless of their need.

-Beyond the public assistance fraud investigators is the involvement of prosecutors.
-In some cases a welfare fraud case will be sent to the district attorney’s office for a criminal case.
+Beyond the public assistance fraud, investigators are the involvement of prosecutors.
+In some cases, a welfare fraud case will be sent to the district attorney’s office for a criminal case.
 If a criminal case is issued the charges and consequences can be serious.

-With any felony crime charge an appearance in court is only the start.
+With any felony criminal charge, an appearance in court is only the start.
 As the District Attorney’s letter states most people will be required to submit to the book and release process.
-The book and release is an identification and fingerprinting with the Sheriff at the local jail.
-This book and release creates an arrest record for the felony charges.
+The book and release is the identification and fingerprinting with the Sheriff at the local jail.
+This book and release create an arrest record for the felony charges.
 Even if your case is dismissed the record of arrest will be permanent.
 An arrest record can be very damaging to professionals or students who need to be licensed for their work.
-Nurses, teachers and other professions have extensive background checks that can reveal all past arrests.
+Nurses, teachers, and other professions have extensive background checks that can reveal all past arrests.

 The important thing to remember with any welfare fraud situation is not to delay.
 Everyone should be proactive and seek good legal advice.
 Speaking with a criminal defense lawyer who handles welfare fraud is a good first step.